Comprehensive Hearing Assessments

 To measure how the structures of the middle ear and the eardrum respond to sound, your audiologist may also conduct a tympanometry test.
 The results from this test will identify hearing loss associated with damage to these components.

-Additional tests that might be used in order to further pinpoint the source and severity of your hearing loss may be called for in some cases.
+Additional tests to further pinpoint the source and severity of your hearing loss may be called for in some cases.

 A Review of Your Results